Flamenco/stackeditpro/Features.md

 ```

 ### Source Code Documentation Extension
-> This feature is in beta
+> This feature is in beta.

 Document source code outside of your code and inside markdown documents.